IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Hydro system
 ------------

-These input files are specifically introduced for allowing a representation of the hydro system based on volume and water flow data.
+These input files are specifically introduced for allowing a representation of the hydro system based on volume and water inflow data considering the water stream topology (hydro cascade basins).
+If they are not available the model runs with a energy-based representation of the hydro system.

 Dictionaries.
 Sets
 ------------------